adap/flower/baselines/fedvssl/README.md

 ### Federated SSL pre-training

 Finally, we can launch the training.
-To run using FedVSSL:
+To run SSL pretraining using `FedVSSL`:
 ```bash
 # Run federated SSL training with FedVSSL
 python -m fedvssl.main # this will run using the default settings.